Get to know the operatic power struggle in HBO's "The Gilded Age"

 But as such, they had the resources to point their philanthropy in places that suited them socially, with massive wealth giveaways as a favored show of power.
 A dichotomy of morals that large institutions, especially in older cities like New York with higher costs, still face.

-As Red Cross founder Clara Barton remarks in The Gilded Age, charities are well aware that they are often used as social ladders.
-The only thing for it is to be grateful when you’re the chosen ladder and try to do some good with it.
+As Red Cross founder Clara Barton remarks in The Gilded Age, charities at the time were well aware of their status as social ladders.
+She remarks that the only thing for it is to be grateful when you’re the chosen ladder and try to do some good with it.

 The larger hall at the Met also allowed for the growing middle class to attend, which proved to be complicated for the management, as it led to a difference in priorities and tastes.